ShutaoChen97/KGIPA/README.md

 </div>

-Natural language processing provides a systematic route for studying the functions of biological sequences such as proteins.
-However, modeling residue-level interactions remains challenging due to their intrinsic complexity and environment dependence.
-In this context, we introduce **KGIPA, a deep learning framework based on pragmatic analysis for inferring peptide-protein interactions**.
-KGIPA employs graph neural networks and a bilinear network to represent intra- and extra-linguistic contexts, thereby integrating multimodal molecular features and capturing environment-dependent interaction patterns.
-It further adopts a knowledge-guided strategy to coordinate diverse types of non-covalent bonds, revealing the non-covalent binding mechanisms between peptides and proteins.
-The model consistently outperforms state-of-the-art methods across cross-validation, unseen evaluation, and multi-label assessments, and demonstrates robust performance in peptide-protein binding affinity prediction and virtual screening of peptide-based therapeutics. **This work opens up opportunities for utilizing deep learning to infer complex molecular interactions**.
+Peptide-protein interactions (PepPIs) are pivotal for cellular regulation and therapeutic development, yet modeling their residue-level mechanisms remains a formidable challenge due to their intrinsic complexity and profound environment dependence.
+In this context, we introduce **KGIPA, a deep learning framework based on pragmatic analysis—a linguistic concept for decoding meaning from context—to decipher these non-covalent interaction mechanisms**.
+KGIPA employs graph neural networks and a bilinear network to represent intra-linguistic contexts (multimodal representations of individual molecules) and extra-linguistic contexts (the pairwise binding environment), thereby enabling a comprehensive pragmatic analysis of PepPIs.
+Furthermore, it adopts a knowledge-guided strategy to coordinate diverse non-covalent bond types, effectively revealing the underlying binding logic.
+The model consistently outperforms state-of-the-art methods across cross-validation, unseen evaluation, and multi-label assessments.
+Crucially, wet-lab experiments validated the framework's reliability, showing a high consistency between predicted binding behaviors and measured results in real-world virtual screening scenarios, demonstrating the model's potential to accelerate peptide drug development. **This work establishes pragmatic analysis as a powerful paradigm for decoding the complex language of molecular interactions.**

-**Given the complexity and potential instability of individual environment configurations, we strongly recommend using the upgraded online prediction server of KGIPA, available at **http://106.63.6.174:21380/kgipa/**.
+**Given the complexity and potential instability of individual environment configurations, we strongly recommend using the upgraded online prediction server of KGIPA, available at **http://bliulab.net/kgipa**.
-The previous version at http://bliulab.net/KGIPA/ remains accessible as well.**

 ![Model](/imgs/Model.png)